Book Design

 Skills InDesign, Photoshop and typesetting

-The philanthropy department at the University of Kent contracted me to design their book, Hidden History.
-The book recounted the story of the university’s fifty-year history of philanthropy.
-It included case studies of notable donors, details fund raising drives, art collections and the stories behind the campus’s emblematic buildings.
+The philanthropy department at the University of Kent contracted me to design a book celebrating the university’s fifty-year untold history of philanthropy.
+Hidden History included case studies of notable donors and previous fund-raising drives, and the stories behind the university’s art collections and emblematic buildings.

-The client required the design of the book to be informative and image heavy.
-It needed to appeal to a general audience.
-The design had to work with the university’s design guidelines.
-This included the use of fonts, colours and logos.
+The client required the design of the book to be informative and image heavy, with the look of a ‘coffee table’ book to appeal to a wider audience, but it also had to follow the university’s corporate guidelines, using their fonts, colours and logos.

-I created a one column layout for the text with a wider outer margin.
-I could place any captions, quotes and smaller inset images into this margin without worrying about disrupting the flow of the main text.
+When I began work on the Hidden History, I did not know how much text or images I would have.
+So, I designed the pages to be simple and flexible, allowing me to add more content at a later stage.
+I did this by using a one column layout for the text with a wider outer margin.
+This meant I could place any captions, quotes and smaller inset images into this margin without worrying about disrupting the flow of the main text.

-For the front cover, I wanted to play on the ‘hidden’ aspect of the title.
-I also wanted to provide an overview of the range of subjects covered within the book.
-I turned the ‘hidden’ part of the title into an outline.
-Each outline contains a smaller cropped image from a different chapter.
-I extended this idea throughout the book, using a large outline and cropped ‘hidden’ image in each of the chapter numbers.
+For the front cover, I wanted to play on the ‘hidden’ aspect of the title, but I also wanted to show a hint of the subjects covered within the book.
+I turned the ‘hidden’ part of the title into an outline, with each letter showing a cropped image from a different chapter.
+This continued inside the book, where I used a large outline for the chapter numbers with a cropped ‘hidden’ image.

-To promote the book’s launch, I also designed flyers, posters and social media web banners.
+To promote the book’s launch, I also designed flyers and posters, along with social media banners.

 The DNA of Orphan Black